Set-based Neural Network Encoding Without Weight Tying: Introduction

 \section{Introduction}

 Recently, deep learning methods have been applied to a wide range of fields and problems.
-With this broad range of applications, large amounts of datasets are continually being made available in the public domain together with neural networks trained on these datasets.
+With this broad range of applications, huge volumes of datasets are continually being made available in the public domain together with neural networks trained on these datasets.
 Given this abundance of trained neural network models, the following curiosity arises: what can we deduce about these networks with access only to the parameter values?
-More generally, can we predict properties of these networks such as generalization performance on a testset, the dataset on which the model was trained, the choice of optimizer and learning rate, the number of training epochs, choice of model initialization etc. through an analysis of the model parameters?
-The ability to infer such fundamental properties of trained neural networks using only the parameter values has the potential to open up new application and research paradigms.
+More generally, can we predict properties of these networks such as generalization performance on a testset(without access to the test data), the dataset on which the model was trained, the choice of optimizer and learning rate, the number of training epochs, choice of model initialization etc. through an analysis of the model parameters?
+The ability to infer such fundamental properties of trained neural networks using only the parameter values has the potential to open up new application and research paradigms~\citep{deepinr,nnf,nft,dws} such as learning in the latent space of neural network weights for tasks such as weight generation~\citep{hyperrep,d2nwg}, latent space transfer of weights across datasets allowing for transferring weights from one dataset to another as was recently demonstrated in~\citet{d2nwg} and latent space optimization using gradient descent where optimization is performed on the weight embeddings~\citep{metalatent}.